Quantized plastic deformation: Preliminaries

 This simple example suggests that the quantized increments of plastic distortion occur when the driven system reaches the {boundaries} of one of the equivalent elastic domains, each containing a replica of one elastic energy well.
 Inside each of such domains the mechanical response is purely elastic and {the} transitions between neighboring domains can be viewed as `elastic instabilities'.
 The corresponding strain threshold can be interpreted as a simplistic `yield criterion' and since the system can advance only between the neighboring domains, the associated (quantized) advances of plastic strain are then governed by an equally oversimplified `flow rule'.

-\paragraph{Zero dimensional model} The above discussion of a simple example can serve as an illustration of the idea of periodically modulated valleys in the MTM.
+\paragraph{Zero-dimensional model} The above discussion of a simple example can serve as an illustration of the idea of periodically modulated valleys in the MTM.
 However, such a discussion remains largely kinematic as no equilibrium equations are involved, and since no dissipation is associated with `elastic instabilities'.
 To address these and other related issues, we need to augment our model mechanically.
 At the same time it should be simplified geometrically if the goal is to maintain the same level of analytical transparency.
 With this idea in view we now consider another simple example explaining how in the MTM the discrete (quantized) evolution of plastic strain can be driven externally.
 We use the same example to also explain why such an evolution is caused by elastic instabilities, which are necessarily dissipative.

+The zero-dimensional toy model which serves our purposes was first proposed by L. Prandtl \cite{Prandtl,Popov2012,Abeyaratne1996,Choski1999,Heslot1994}, see Fig. \ref{ToyScheme}.
+It provides an elementary representation of a \emph{depinning} phenomenon dealing with an elastic object (manifold) being dragged along a modulated background; the latter allows for a large number of equilibrium configurations where the elastic manifold can be pinned \cite{fisher1998collective,kardar1998nonequilibrium}.
+Prandtl was the first to realize that depinning could be the right qualitative (but not necessarily quantitative) metaphor for crystal plasticity, where the manifold is a network of elastically linked defects, the role of modulations is played by the system of lattice-invariant shears and dragging ensured by the applied loads.

-The zero-dimensional toy model which serves our purposes was first proposed by Prandtl \cite{Prandtl}, see also {\cite{Popov2012,Abeyaratne1996, Choski1999,Heslot1994}}.
-It is schematically depicted in Fig. \ref{ToyScheme}.
-Here we use this prototypical model to show {that} dry friction on a flat surface emerges from viscous {flow} on a periodically modulated surface.
-In other words, our goal is to show that the conventional plastic response, described in CP by a homogeneous dissipative function of degree one, can be viewed as an averaged description of an MTM-type response with viscoelastic (quadratic) dissipation.
-Our analysis shows that behind the nontrivial nature of such coarse graining lies a cascade of sub-critical elastic instabilities leading to fast and abrupt embedded rearrangements even in the case of quasi-static driving, for various generalizations see \cite{Puglisi, Mielke2012}.
+Below we use this prototypical model to illustrate the fact that the dry-friction-type dissipation on a flat surface can emerge as a homogenized description of an externally driven viscous-type dynamics on a periodically modulated surface, which is exemplified by the depinning phenomenon.
+More broadly, our goal is to show that the classical ideally plastic dissipative response, described in CP by a homogeneous dissipative function of degree one, can be viewed as an averaged description of an MTM-type response with viscoelastic (quadratic) dissipation.
+Our analysis shows that behind the nontrivial nature of such coarse graining lies a cascade of sub-critical elastic instabilities leading to fast and abrupt embedded rearrangements, which remain dissipative even in the case of quasi-static driving \cite{Puglisi, Mielke2012}.

 The model shown in Fig. \ref{ToyScheme} (b) is characterized by the energy

 Here the first term on the right represents the MTM-type energy landscape presumed to be operative inside the (periodically modulated) plastic energy valley.
 The second term describes the elasticity {of the environment,} operative outside such a valley{.
 O}ne can view this term as a description of the elastic coupling between the `plastic mechanism' and the loading device.